JENNlFER/aioax25/README.md

 # `aioax25`: AX.25 and APRS library in `asyncio`

-AX25UnnumberedInformationFrames can be transmitted properly according to AX25(2.X) standards I haven't touched anything else
+AX25UnnumberedInformationFrames can be transmitted properly according to AX25(2.X) standards.
+I haven't touched anything else

 - Jennifer